input-output-hk/marlowe/docs/tutorial-v1.3/checklist.md

    The `Redeem` constructor has been removed, and it should be replaced by a `Pay` constructor.
 This will be a payment from the commitment to the person who made the commitment initially.

-   More details of how to construct payments in v2.0 are given in the previous item, but note that the extra information required will include an action id, a timeout, and a continuation to use if the timeout is exceeded.
+   More details of how to construct payments in v2.0 are given above, but note that the extra information required will include an action id, a timeout, and a continuation to use if the timeout is exceeded.

 5. Choices: